 About the award

-Continuing Studies at UVic offers the Certificate in Indigenous Language Revitalization (CILR) Award.
-The award was made possible through the generosity of anonymous donors and will contribute to ensuring the CILR program is accessible to more learners to support their educational path and the language revitalization needs of their community.
+Continuing Studies at UVic is pleased to offer the Certificate in Indigenous Language Revitalization (CILR) Award, made possible through the generosity of an anonymous donor to support Indigenous learners in meeting their educational goals.

-This award is for current learners in the Certificate in Indigenous Language Revitalization (CILR) program and will be awarded every year in the Fall academic term.
-The total annual amount of this award is $1000 and may be divided between more than one applicant.
+This award is for current learners in the Certificate in Indigenous Language Revitalization program and will be awarded every year in the fall academic term.
+The total annual amount of this award is $1,500 and it may be divided between more than one applicant.
 Students may apply to utilize the award for various expenses.
 Examples of these expenses include, but are not limited to:

 - Travel to attend and participate in CILR course offerings

-- Expenses such as food, accommodation, childcare, course supplies and other unforeseen expenses
+- Expenses such as food, accommodation, childcare, or course supplies

 - Tuition to attend CILR courses